 - swollen lymph nodes in the area near the sore

 Symptoms of secondary syphilis may include:

-- a skin rash that does not itch, commonly found on the palms of the hands or soles of the feet
+- a skin rash that doesn’t itch, commonly found over the body that includes the palms of the hands or soles of the feet

 - sore throat